-Spring Security hooks into Spring Test support using the WithSecurityContextTestExecutionListener which will ensure our tests are ran with the correct user.
-It does this by populating the SecurityContextHolder prior to running our tests.
+Security hooks into Spring Test support using the WithSecurityContextTestExecutionListener which will ensure our tests are ran with the correct user.
+It does this by populating the SecurityContextHolder method prior our tests. lf you are using reactive you will also need ReactorContextTestExecutionListener which populates ReactiveSecurityContextHolder.
 After the test is done, it will clear out the SecurityContextHolder.
-If you only need Spring Security related support, you can replace @ContextConfiguration with @SecurityTestExecutionListeners.
+If you only need Spring Security related support, you can replace $@ Context Configuration \ \textbf{with} \ @ Security Test Execution Listeners.$